The Music School of Meath was established in 1994 by Séadna Franklin and is the largest school of music in County Meath.

 Having been awarded a Finnish government scholarship in 1997, Séadna’s passion for music education took him to Helsinki, Finland to embark on a course of piano pedagogy and performance under Ms. Arja Sours-Rannanmaki at the Ita-Helsingin Musiikiopisto.
 Here he was introduced to the Kodály principles of music education which he later mastered at the Kodály Institute in Kecskemét, Hungary.

 Séadna is particularly interested in the development of music education in Ireland.
-He has been a frequent speaker at various workshops for professional bodies including the European Piano Teacher’s Association (of which he is a committee member), the European String Teacher’s Association and the Kodály Society of Ireland.
+He has been a frequent speaker at various workshops for professional bodies including the European Piano Teacher’s Association (of which he was a committee member), the European String Teacher’s Association and the Kodály Society of Ireland.
 He served on the panel of examiners at the Royal Irish Academy of Music from 2001 to 2018.